angular/angular/aio/content/guide/singleton-services.md

 ### NgModule `providers` array

-In apps built with Angular versions prior to 6.0, services are registered NgModule `providers` arrays as follows:
+In applications built with Angular versions prior to 6.0, services are registered NgModule `providers` arrays as follows:

 ```ts
 @NgModule({